jawah/niquests/docs/user/advanced.rst

 From time to time you may be working with a server that, for whatever reason, allows use or even requires use of HTTP verbs not covered above.
 One example of this would be the MKCOL method some WEBDAV servers use.
-Do not fret, these can still be used with Requests.
+Do not fret, these can still be used with Niquests.
 These make use of the built-in ``.request`` method.
 For example::

     >>> r = niquests.request('MKCOL', url, data=data)